-Spondylitis, axial spondyloarthritis, and axSpA are all umbrella terms for a family of closely related diseases that cause pain and damage in the spine, neck, ribs, and hips — known as the axial skeleton.
+Spondylitis and spondyloarthritis are umbrella terms for a family of closely related diseases that usually cause pain and damage in the spine, neck, ribs, and hips — known as the axial skeleton.
 Spondylitis involving the axial skeleton is called axial spondyloarthritis, or axSpA.

 In some people, a bacterial or viral infection triggers the immune system to begin attacking the joints.
 This type of spondylitis is known as reactive arthritis.

 Some people develop a joint condition that has some symptoms and features of spondylitis, but in an atypical pattern.
-Doctors may not be convinced that the condition is spondylitis at all.
+Doctors may not be convinced the condition is spondylitis at all.
 People with cases of spondylitis that are in question may be said to have undifferentiated spondyloarthritis.
-People with USpA may later develop symptoms that result in a diagnosis of another type of spondylitis or another condition altogether.
+People with undifferentiated spondyloarthritis may later develop symptoms that result in a diagnosis of another type of spondylitis or another condition altogether.

 Spondylitis that affects other joints besides the spine is called peripheral spondyloarthritis.
 Peripheral spondyloarthritis may affect the shoulders, knees, elbows, ankles, wrists, hands, and feet.
 It is possible to have both axial (spine/hips) and peripheral spondyloarthritis.
 People with peripheral spondyloarthritis may have other subtypes of spondylitis as well.

+If someone has spondylitis symptoms that fit multiple subtypes, they may be said to have more than one type of spondylitis.
 For instance, if someone had inflammatory spine and hip pain and inflammatory bowel disease, they could be diagnosed with enteropathic spondyloarthritis.
-If the same person developed inflammatory pain in peripheral joints such as their hands and feet, they could be said to have both EnA and pSpA.
+If the same person developed inflammatory pain in peripheral joints such as their hands and feet, they could be said to have both enteropathic arthritis and peripheral spondyloarthritis.

 For another example, if someone had a skin rash and joint inflammation in their hands and feet, they may initially be diagnosed with psoriatic arthritis.
 If they developed spondylitis in their spine that began fusing the vertebrae together, the person may also be diagnosed with ankylosing spondylitis.